 Countering global biological and chemical threats

-The International Biological and Chemical Threat Reduction program (IBCTR) enhances national and international security by developing and executing innovative solutions for countering biological and chemical threats worldwide.
+The Global Chemical and Biological Security group (GCBS)–formerly International Biological and Chemical Threat Reduction (IBCTR)–enhances national and international security by developing and executing innovative solutions for countering biological and chemical threats worldwide.
 We apply systems-based approaches to prevent or reduce the risk of intentional or accidental release of dangerous biological and chemical agents.

 - Promoting the responsible use of biological and chemical agents, equipment, and expertise globally.

 - Improving awareness and management of the risks associated with their intentional or accidental misuse.

 - Encouraging global partnerships and adherence to international risk management standards.

 The sheer complexity of how biological and chemical threats affect individuals, animals, communities, and global networks calls for a comprehensive and integrated battery of capabilities that confronts every stage of a threat’s lifecycle.
 We deliver the science, technology, and technical policy solutions for mitigating these threats through: